FracTEL-LLC/fonestorm-clients/csharp/docs/FonenumbersApi.md

 # **PostFonenumbers**
 > string PostFonenumbers (string areaCode)

-Order quick fonenumber for the account.
+Create a fonenumber under the account.

 Returns a JSON response